 Listings that finish at anti-social times often get fewer bids, so sell for less.
 To locate auctions that finish in the dead of night, use BayCrazy's Night Time Bargain search.

 Don't fancy burning the midnight oil?
 Combine this trick with auto-bidding tools that bid on your behalf while you're deep in the land of nod.

 In its essence, eBay's just a marketplace.
 While it's easy to snap up a scorcher, it's just as easy to get burnt.

-Thus it's a good idea for newbies to learn the ropes by bidding on a few small items such as books or CDs.
-This way, they learn how the bidding system works, before graduating to more costly wares.
+So it's a good idea for newbies to learn the ropes by bidding on a few small items, such as books or pants.
+This way, you can learn how the bidding system works before graduating to more costly wares.

 Want to check if an item's legit?
-Why not post it on the forum's eBay board?
+Why not post it on the MSE Forum's eBay board?
 Experts in there will tell you whether it looks dodgy.